 You buy a bull not for what he looks like but how his progeny will perform.
 It is only when environment factors are either standardised or adjusted for that real genetic differences become apparent.

-What are the key features of the BREEDPLAN analysis?
+What are the key features of the TACE analysis?

 - Calculating breeding values for all animals and all traits simultaneously, hence its description as a “Multiple Trait Animal Model”.